enkidevs/curriculum/mongodb/intro/databases/drop-a-database.md

 ---
 ## Content

 In the last insight, we learned how to create a database, show the current or all the databases.
-Now we're gonna learn how to delete(drop) a database.
+Now, we're gonna learn how to delete(drop) a database.

 Last time, we created two similarly named databases: `Pokemon` and `pokemon`.
-Now we wanna delete the one named `Pokemon`.
+We want to delete the one named `Pokemon`.
 To do that, first, we need to switch to that database with the `use` command.

 ```javascript
 use Pokemon